Efficient leave-one-out cross-validation for Bayesian non-factorized normal and Student-t models: Approximate LOO-CV for non-factorized models

+Exact LOO-CV, requires refitting the model \(N\) times, each time leaving out one observation.
+Alternatively, it is possible to obtain an \emph{approximate} LOO-CV using only a single model fit by instead calculating the pointwise log-predictive density \eqref{loo-pd}, without leaving out any observations, and then applying an importance sampling correction \citep{gelfand1992}, for example, using Pareto smoothed importance sampling \citep[PSIS;][]{vehtari2017loo}.

-The conditional pointwise log-likelihood is the only required input to the PSIS-LOO-CV algorithm from \cite{vehtari2017loo} and thus Sundararajan and Keerthi's repurposed equations allow for approximate LOO-CV for \emph{any} model that can be expressed conditionally in terms of a multivariate normal with invertible covariance matrix $C$, including those where the likelihood does not factorize.
-For a Bayesian model fit using MCMC the procedure is as follows:
+The conditional pointwise log-likelihood matrix of dimension \(S \times N\) is the only required input to the approximate LOO-CV algorithm from \citet{vehtari2017loo} and thus the equations provided in Section \ref{pwnf} allow for approximate LOO-CV for \emph{any} model that can be expressed conditionally in terms of a multivariate or Student-\(t\) model with invertible covariance/scale matrix \(\Sigma\); including those where the likelihood does not factorize.

+Suppose we have obtained \(S\) posterior draws \(\theta^{(s)}\) \((s=1,\ldots,S)\), from the \emph{full} posterior \(p(\theta\,|\, y)\) using MCMC or another sampling algorithm.
+Then, the pointwise log-predictive density \eqref{loo-pd} can be approximated as:

+where \(w_i^{(s)}\) are importance weights to be computed in two steps.
+First, we obtain the raw importance ratios

+and then stabilize them using Pareto-smoothed importance-sampling to obtain the weights \(w_i^{(s)}\) \citep{vehtari2017loo, vehtari2019psis}.
+The resulting approximation is referred to as PSIS-LOO-CV \citep{vehtari2017loo}.

+For Bayesian models fit using MCMC, the whole procedure of evaluating and comparing model fit via PSIS-LOO-CV can be summarized as follows:

-\begin{enumerate} \item Fit the model using MCMC obtaining $S$ samples from the posterior distribution of the parameters $\theta$. \item For each of the $S$ draws of $\theta$, compute the pointwise log-likelihood value for each of the $N$ observations in $y$ using \eqref{logpointwise}.
-The results can be stored in an $S \times N$ matrix. \item Run the PSIS algorithm from \cite{vehtari2017loo} on the $S \times N$ matrix obtained in step 2.
-For convenience the \texttt{loo} R package \citep{loo2018} provides this functionality. \end{enumerate}
+\begin{enumerate} \item Fit the model using MCMC obtaining $S$ samples from the posterior distribution of the parameters $\theta$. \item For each of the $S$ draws of $\theta$, compute the pointwise log-likelihood value for each of the $N$ observations in $y$ as described in Section \ref{pwnf}.
+The results can be stored in an $S \times N$ matrix. \item Run the PSIS algorithm from \cite{vehtari2017loo} on the $S \times N$ matrix obtained in step 2 to obtain a PSIS-LOO-CV estimate.
+For convenience, the \texttt{loo} R package \citep{loo2018} provides this functionality. \item Repeat the steps 1 to 3 for each model under consideration and perform model comparison based on the obtained PSIS-LOO-CV estimates. \end{enumerate}

-In the Section \ref{case-study}, we demonstrate this method by computing approximate LOO-CV for the lagged SAR model fit to spatially correlated crime data.
+In the Section \ref{case-study}, we demonstrate this method by performing approximate LOO-CV for lagged SAR models fit to spatially correlated crime data.